weecology/DoubleCounting/README.md

 ## Examples

 ## 2d homography
 In this example there are four images of a bird colony.
 In blue are the original object detections for class 'Bird', in pink are the retained detections after double counting.
+Double click to zoom in.

 ![](public/example.png)